 Introduction

 Tobacco use (smoking and smokeless) is a known risk factor for many chronic diseases, which are the major health challenges and economic burden [1].
-Evidence shows that smoking has an adverse impact on oral health, it especially increases the risk of gum disease and tooth loss [2].
+Evidence shows that smoking has an adverse impact on oral health, which includes increase risk of gum disease and tooth loss [2].
 Smoking has been recognized as one of the most biggest risk factors for periodontitis (disease of tooth supporting bone and soft tissue) [3].
 It accelerates periodontitis and can worsen its response to dental treatment and recovery [4] as smoking could impair the periodontal tissue's ability to heal [5].
 Some common conditions such as discoloration of teeth and dental restorations, bad breath, taste and smell disorders can be also seen as a result of smoking [6].
 Smokeless tobacco (ST) is equally, if not more harmful for oral health.
 ST consumed in South-East Asia (SEA) contains harmful chemicals [7], which are known risk factors for oral cancers and increase the risk of different oral lesions including potentially malignant disorders [8, 9].

 Globally 463 million people have diabetes and a majority of them are from SEA Region [10].
 Diabetes is a major health challenge in SEA [11] with high regional prevalence in adults of 8.8% [12].
 Like other comorbid conditions, diabetic patients are more prone to certain oral diseases [13].
 A review showed higher prevalence of oral mucosal disorders in diabetic patients (45–88%) in comparison to non-diabetic population (38.3–45%) [14].
 Periodontitis is considered as the sixth common complication of diabetes [15].
 Evidence suggests that there is bidirectional association between periodontal disease and diabetes mellitus (DM) [16–19].
 Treating periodontal infections can be influential in contributing to glycaemic control and vice versa [17].
 As tobacco use increases the risk of both diabetes and oral diseases, therefore, tobacco cessation is particularly important for diabetic patients to improve their general and oral health.
 A review of more than 200 studies concluded that there is a clear need to increase the frequency of smoking cessation advice and counselling for patients with diabetes [20].
 ‘The National Diabetes Education Program’ has identified specific providers including dentists to work together through interdisciplinary collaboration and to implement evidence-based strategies to ask, advise, and assist patients in reducing risk and encouraging healthy behaviors, including smoking cessation [21].
 It is therefore important to offer tobacco cessation support to diabetic patients who use tobacco, as part of routine dental care.